mobmewireless/true_queue/README.md

-Redis Queue is an uber simple (under 100sloc) queueing system built on top of redis.
-Very simple, but it can both schedule and prioritise queued items.
+Redis Queue is a simple (under 200sloc) but complete queueing system built on top of redis.
+It can both schedule and prioritise queued items.

 Queues are created when values are added to it.
-All input is serialised into JSON when stored and de-serialised when dequeued.
+All input is encoded into JSON when stored and decoded when dequeued.

-Dependencies:
-* Ruby
-* gem install redis SystemTimer yajl
+Install:
+$ bundle install --path vendor

+Spec:
+$ bundle exec guard

 Usage: